Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures fell further overnight, deeper into the 5060s, and then retraced slightly, up into the 5070s..
+The S&P 500 E-mini futures dropped back into the 5320s overnight.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.